rubenmartinez/reactor-practise/README.md

 There are some utilities from SpringBoot project used: maven plugin (shade plugin can be used for that, but you have it at the same price using springboot)

+ * Using just @ComponentScan instead of @SpringBoot as AutoConfiguration is not really worth for this CommandLineRunner.
+ * There are not many Spring Beans to autoconfigure and this way we save some initialization time.
+ *
+ * Anyway the maven parent project of this project is SpringBoot as it is convenient for the embedded maven shade plugin (jar creation)
+ * and dependency versions compatibilities.
+It is also useful for testing.

 Flux has a very rich / expressive [][]